 A paperless office has been discussed in theory for years, but going all digital wasn’t practical in the past.
 Many industries, such as auto insurance, simply didn’t have the infrastructure or technology to support capturing and maintaining electronic records.
-The ubiquitousness of smartphones with cameras, combined with advanced software for capturing electronic signatures, security and records management began to change the tide a few years ago.
+The iniquitousness of smartphones with cameras, combined with advanced software for capturing electronic signatures, security and records management began to change the tide a few years ago.

 A paperless office is now being driven by governments worldwide who realize that they will be unable to deliver the best constituent service at a reasonable cost unless they start to change.
 New regulations such as Capstone in the United States and Digital Continuity 2020 in Australia are now requiring organizations and government entities to change how they create and manage information.
 Those governments expect change to start soon, which will quickly pull along corporations that sell to them as well.

 Cloud-based governance solutions such as information archiving have been used successfully in small pockets for years.
 However, most countries outside of the U.S. have been slow to move to the cloud despite obvious convenience, scale, and cost benefits.

 The reluctance to adopt has been due to data sovereignty concerns – many organizations do not want data to leave their country.
 Absent a localized cloud option, particularly in countries like Germany and Brazil, organizations – or multi-nationals with a presence in those countries – have historically elected to go with an on premise solution instead.